sunilabrahamindia/sunilabraham/sunil/repeat-after-me.md

 ### Sunil Abraham's prior commentary on Aadhaar

 Sunil Abraham, co-founder and then Executive Director of the Centre for Internet and Society (CIS), had been a leading voice in debates over Aadhaar well before the February 2017 tweets.
 In a March 2016 interview with *Business Standard*, he described Aadhaar as "surveillance technology disguised as developmental intervention" and argued that biometrics used for identification constituted covert surveillance, citing the ease with which iris data could be captured remotely without consent.
 He also warned that maintaining a central biometric repository created an irreversible security risk — a "honey pot" that would inevitably attract attack.

-Abraham had served as a member of the Justice A. P. Shah Committee on privacy, which produced India's first comprehensive privacy framework recommendations.
-His commentary on Aadhaar drew on this background in data protection policy, combining technical critique with an institutional understanding of how legal frameworks fail to protect citizens when the government itself holds their data.

 ## Tweet Series